-It can be annoying to see ERR_CONNECTION_TIMED_OUT Error pop-up, just when you are trying to access an interesting website on your computer.
+It can be quite annoying to see “ERR CONNECTION TIMED OUT Error on your computer, just when you are trying to access an interesting website.
 You will find below the steps to fix this error.

 Err Connection Timed Out Error in Chrome

 So, let us go ahead and take a look at some of the methods that are known to Fix Err Connection Timed Out Error in Chrome Browser on a Windows 10 computer.

 1. Clear Chrome Browser Cache

-Starting with a simple fix, clear the Chrome browser Cache on your computer.
-This will rule rule out the possibility of the problem being due to corrupted cookies or cached error pages.
+Clear the Chrome browser Cache on your computer to rule rule out the possibility of the problem being due to cached error pages or corrupted cookie files.

-1. Open the Chrome browser on your computer > click on 3-dots menu icon > More Tools > and Clear Browsing Data… option in the drop-down menu.
+1. Open the Chrome browser on your computer > click on 3-dots menu icon > More Tools > and select Clear Browsing Data… option in the drop-down menu.

-On the next screen, clear Browsing History, Cookies/Site Data and Cached Images/Files by clicking on the Clear Data button.
+2. On the next screen, check Clear Browsing History, Cookies/Site Data, Cached Images/Files and click on Clear Data button.

-Now, try to access the same webpage and see if you are still getting Err Connection Timed Out Error in Chrome browser.
+Now, try to access the same webpage and see if you are still getting Err_Connection_Timed_Out Error on your computer.

-The next step is to run Network Troubleshooting Commands, in order to Flush the DNS Cache, Reset TCP/IP Stack and Renew the IP Address.
+The next step is to run Network Troubleshooting Commands to Flush the DNS Cache, Reset TCP/IP Stack and Renew the IP Address.

-Right-click on Start button and click on Command Prompt (Admin) in the menu that appears.
+1. Right-click on the Start button and click on Command Prompt (Admin).

-In the Command Prompt window, type the following commands (in the same order) and hit the enter key after each of these commands.
+2. In the Command Prompt window, type the following commands (in the same order) and press the enter key after each of these commands.

 - netsh winsock reset